meisterlabcaltech/CARA_Public/README.md

 * **Yang Liu**

 ## License
-This project is licensed under the MIT license
+This project is licensed under the MIT license.
 ## Acknowledgments